-There is no legislative activity on death with dignity in Wyoming in 2018.
+There is no legislative activity around death with dignity in Wyoming in 2018.

 Wyoming State Representatives Dan Zwonitzer (R-Cheyenne) and Charles Pelkey (D-Albany) attempted to introduce HB 122, Death with Dignity Act, on January 12, 2017.
 The bill was then not considered for introduction.